Garibaldi Estates Neighbourhood Plan

 Can you please provide some numbers (perhaps theoretical maximum number of bed units) numbers for each of the 3 scenarios in each zone, as well as a baseline theoretical maximum number of bed units under existing zoning?
 That would make it much easier for people to understand what we are looking at.
 Without the numbers or data to be able to gauge change, it feels like we are looking at density for the sake of density.

-Roverdevin asked 26 days ago
+Roverdevin asked about 1 year ago

 Hi there and thanks for the question.
 At this stage in the planning process staff have not calculated expected dwelling unit numbers or population projections for each of the land use scenarios under consideration.
 The intent at this stage of the process is to focus discussion on what built forms are appropriate, specifically considering heights, densities and land uses.
 Expected dwelling units will be calculated at Stage 4 of the process when a preferred plan is under development based on the Stage 3 Engagement Summary and direction of Council.
 At that point the expected unit numbers will inform aspects such as childcare targets.
 Engagement will continue with the community in Stage 4 and there will be opportunities to discuss dwelling unit numbers at this time.
 This follows the Loggers East planning process in which expected unit numbers were calculated during development of the preferred neighbourhood plan.